fixate/pw-mvc-boilerplate/README.md

 # ProcessWire Boilerplate

 A boilerplate for new ProcessWire projects.
-The templates are structure to use the [delegate approach](http://processwire.com/talk/topic/740-a-different-way-of-using-templates-delegate-approach/), so make sure to set all templates to use `main.php` as an alternate template by visiting:
+The templates are structured to use the [delegate approach](http://processwire.com/talk/topic/740-a-different-way-of-using-templates-delegate-approach/), so make sure to set all templates to use `main.php` as an alternate template by visiting:

 ```
 Setup -> [template] -> Advanced -> Alternate Template Filename